 KOTydż (read cottage)

-The KOTydż project is a workshop for design students from Poland, Germany and the Czech Republic and it also involves the local communities of Poznań's districts.
+The KOTydż project is a workshop for design students from Poland, Germany and Hungary and it also involves the local communities of Poznań's districts.
 Based on a DIY non-formal education format, the workshop is another initiative held as part of project-oriented education carried out jointly by SARP Poznań and the Association Punkt Wspólny.
-Participants will be tasked with designing and making their own houses for free-living cats in two Poznań districts.
-Thirty-six students will take part in the project.
+Participants will be tasked with designing and making their own houses for free-living cats in three Poznań districts.
+Forty-five students will take part in the project.
 They will be split into five working groups led by renowned designers.
-The workshop will take place from 12-20.04.2023 in Poznań.
+The workshop will take place from 11-19.05.2024 in Poznań.

 TASK: design and create houses for free-living cats